 Historically the uptake of staff in adopting new technology is slow and when it comes to radical digital transformation, most companies are not yet ready for what’s coming.
 Innovation in ERP systems cannot happen in isolation, it needs to be accompanied by comprehensive change management efforts.
 Addressing the concerns and fears of employees will prove to be as important as adopting or integrating new technology, which suggests there is one more way that ERP systems are likely to change.
 They will have to bring people together, like a social network, but for work.

 So, What does the future look like for ERP systems?
+Have you got the motivation you need to make the move from basic accounting software to an integrated ERP solution?
 Has this article provided valuable insight and some direction for you to answer this question?